colonycash/colonycash/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Dash Core.
+This issue tracker is only for technical issues related to ColonyCash Core.

-General Dash questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).
+General ColonyCash questions and/or support requests and are best directed to the [ColonyCashpay Reddit](https://www.reddit.com/r/colonycashpay/).

-To report critical security issues, email infosec@dash.org and/or see the DASH bug bounty program on [Bugcrowd](https://bugcrowd.com/dashdigitalcash) instead of creating Github issues.
+To report critical security issues, email infosec@colony-cash.com and/or see the CCASH bug bounty program on [Bugcrowd](https://bugcrowd.com/colonycashdigitalcash) instead of creating Github issues.

 ### Describe the issue